 Finally, there is the Color menu, which is somewhat limited for video.
 In fact, if you have opted to use the H.264 codec, you are only given one option for color, called Normal.
 (If you are a relative newbie to videography, I suggest that you use H.264 codec.
 See our previous blog for an explanation.)
 Normal color mode is a comfortable and convenient place to begin.

-If you are using H.265 (HVEC) codec, then you will have more advanced color options for video, including HLG and DLog-M. Be careful to tread into this new territory unless you have some solid video editing experience.
+If you are using H.265 (HVEC) codec, then you will have more advanced color options for video, including HLG and DLog-M. Be cautious while treading into this new territory unless you have some solid video editing experience.

 Gimbal and Flight Settings for Better Video: